 So stop by for skiing and whatever, but remember that a day in Winter Park isn’t complete without a strumming guitar.

 8. Take a Stroll

 Winter Park’s downtown has quite a few hidden gems that will fill your stomach, delight your taste buds, and offer some local color to fill out your mountain experience.
 Park over by Cooper Creek Square and visit Mountain Grind for a warming cup of joe or a needed jolt for your sweet tooth (gelato and fudge).
 Then, explore the rest of Cooper Creek.
-Stop in Grapes and Grains to try some local Colorado taps and tastings or drop by one of the unique boutiques, like Haven, where you can find one of a kind gift, accessories, or home decor.
+Drop by one of the unique boutiques, like Haven, where you can find one of a kind gift, accessories, or home decor.

 Stop by the dog-friendly, Hideaway Brewery for locally brewed beverages and locally raised canines.
 Try one of their core beers or test out something on their rotating menu.
 I’ve yet to find a beer I didn’t like on their menu.

-Then either pop next door for some grub at Fraser Valley Hot Dogs, or wait until you get to Rudi’s just further down the main road (Highway 40).
+Then either pop next door for some grub at Fraser Valley Hot Dog, or wait until you get to Rudi’s just further down the main road (Highway 40).

 But don’t take our word for it, get out and see what you can find on the main road.
 New shops and restaurants are popping up all the time!